ewellmann/Operationalizing-Machine-Learning/README.md

 I was using the lab Udacity provided, therefore i was able to skip this step.

 ### Step 2: Automated ML Experiment

+In the Automated ML Experiment, an experiment is created and configured using Automated ML.
+Additionally, a compute cluster is set up to run the experiment and train a model using the bankmarketing_train.csv dataset.

 ![2023-06-22 (1)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/23bbccc9-9221-4153-ad5f-12b5edc566fa)
 ![2023-06-22 (2)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/09754b8e-6507-437e-8e91-c7168152595e)
 ![2023-06-22 (3)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/f13814c5-4bc6-463f-847c-52d3510c5af6)

 ### Step 3: Deploy the Best Model

+In this step, we are able to interact with the HTTP API service and send data over POST requests to interact with the deployed model.
+After completing the previous automl experiment run, summary of all the models and their metrics can be found, including explanations.
+The best model is shown in the "Details" tab and is also be listed first in the "Models" tab for easy selection for deployment.

 ![2023-06-22 (11)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/4bba5f00-7445-438f-a36d-29613aa956b8)

 ### Step 4: Enable Logging

+To enable logging, configure the enable_logging parameter in the AutoMLConfig class to track and store logs of the experiment run.

 ![2023-06-22 (6)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/f0af444f-f538-48dd-ba4e-ec8442a89ece)
 ![2023-06-22 (9)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/c8c3dc71-3698-4235-8387-3032457259fb)
 ![2023-06-22 (10)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/7ab264a5-340b-4a5d-a6fd-224c5a75871d)

 ### Step 5: Swagger Documentation

+In the step "Swagger Documentation," a Swagger documentation for the deployed model's HTTP API is genereated.
+This documentation provides a detailed description of the API endpoints, input and output formats, and allows for easy testing and integration of the model into other applications.

 ![2023-06-16 (11)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/fd00772f-8f41-41cd-af63-32f616f90ec2)
 ![2023-06-16 (13)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/e8ed7681-bbb7-4030-b983-3739a23381f3)
 ![2023-06-16 (14)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/c29c8a63-614f-4fff-9c1b-57539c53a862)